October 2020 Coronavirus Management Changes October 2020

 Corner Canyon is invested in ensuring clients, visitors, or families that are in town to visit with their loved one, and our personnel, are free from illness.
 Given the close community in which we live, it is paramount that we take steps to mitigate the spread of germs.
 We can help safeguard our clients and personnel by following several precautionary measures:

-NOTE: ALL VISITS TO CORNER CANYON RECOVERY ARE SUSPENDED TEMPORARILY.
+NOTE: ALL VISITS TO Corner Canyon Health Centers ARE SUSPENDED TEMPORARILY.
 THE FOLLOWING VISIT PROTOCOLS WILL BE REINSTATED WHEN OUR MEDICAL PERSONNEL FEEL IT IS SAFE TO DO SO.
 THE STATE OF UTAH IS NOT REQUIRING THIS SUSPENSION HOWEVER WE FEEL IT IS NECESSARY TO PROTECT OUR CLIENTS AND PERSONNEL.
 Clients have the ability to make extra phone calls, facetime, and skype visits during this time.

 PRIOR TO COMING TO CORNER CANYON